krestfield/docs/certdog/oauth_integration.md

 Currently, the following provider(s) are supported:
 - Microsoft Entra ID (formerly Azure AD)

+## All Providers

+### Toggling OAuth

+OAuth support is controlled by the presence of the `spring.security.oauth2.resourceserver.jwt.issuer-uri` property in the `application.properties` file of the API, and the presence of the `oauth` section in the UI's `config.json` file.

+The API must be restarted for changes to `application.properties` to take effect.

+The UI will dynamically pick up changes to `config.json`, however, the configuration is stored locally and may also be cached by the browser, so to ensure the new configuration is loaded, you may need to clear the browser's cache and stored data for the site.
+This can be done through developer tools or the browser's settings.
+See your browser's documentation for details.

 ## Microsoft Entra ID

 Entra ID users do not have to be explicitly registered in Certdog.